-an appropriate hearing,"32 as incompatible with the requirements of Article 13 ICCPR.
-In many asylum and expulsion cases, the Committee has stated that "it is generally for the courts of States parties to the Covenant to evaluate facts and evidence in a particular case, unless it is found that the evaluation was clearly arbitrary or amounted to a denial of justice."33 It is clear that, when courts do not grant an effective hearing in order to evaluate on the merits the particular case of non-refoulement, this may lead to the violation of Articles 6, 7 or 14 ICCPR.
+The Human Rights Committee has expressed its concern at "decisions for expulsion or denial of immigration or asylum status without the affected individuals having been given an appropriate hearing," as incompatible with the requirements of Article 13 ICCPR.
+In respect of a number of asylum and expulsion cases, the Human Rights Committee has expressed the view that "it is generally for the courts of States parties to the Covenant to evaluate facts and evidence in a particular case, unless it is found that the evaluation was clearly arbitrary or amounted to a denial of justice."
+It is clear that, when courts do not grant an effective hearing in order to evaluate on the merits the particular case of non-refoulement, this deficiency may lead not only to the violation of Articles 6, 7 or 14 ICCPR, and, but also Article 3 CAT.

-The ICJ recalls that, concerning the access to an effective remedy with sufficient procedural guarantees, the Committee of Ministers of the Council of Europe has declared that "time-limits for exercising the remedy shall not be unreasonably short; 34 the remedy shall be accessible "with sufficient free legal assistance in case of need, and "when the returnee claims that the removal will result in a violation of his or her human rights [to non-refoulement], the remedy shall provide rigorous scrutiny of such a claim."
+The ICJ recalls that, concerning the access to an effective remedy with adequate procedural guarantees, the Committee of Ministers of the Council of Europe, of which Switzerland is a Member State, has declared that "time-limits for exercising the remedy shall not be unreasonably short; the remedy shall be accessible "with sufficient free legal assistance in case of need, and "when the returnee claims that the removal will result in a violation of his or her human rights [to non-refoulement], the remedy shall provide rigorous scrutiny of such a claim."